aenix-io/etcd-await-election/README.md

 ```

 This command sets up the required TLS configuration, specifies the `etcd` endpoints, and defines the lock name and identity before running a `sleep` command under the `etcd-await-election` system for 100 minutes, assuming leadership has been acquired.

+### Differences from `etcdctl lock`

+Official `etcdctl` tool has it's own implementation for locks.
+The differences from using a simple `etcdctl lock` are:

+1. **Continuous Lock Renewal**: The lock is continuously renewed.
+If the lock cannot be renewed (e.g., due to a lost connection to etcd), the process will terminate immediately.
+1. **Preemptible Locks**: The lock can be preempted.
+You can configure a primary node with priority lock acquisition and secondary nodes that monitor the lock.
+If another instance acquires the lock, the process will be stopped.
+1. **Seamless Lock Takeover**: If the etcd-await-election process is restarted within the active lock duration, the existing lock will be taken over, and other followers will not preempt the lock.
+1. **HTTP Status Endpoint**: A simple HTTP server is available to check the status: whether the process is running, whether it is the leader, and who the leader is.

+Overall, while `etcdctl lock` is suitable for managing the concurrent execution of short-lived commands, `etcd-await-election` performs full-fledged leader election and is designed for running long-lived processes.